zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/temporary-table-batch-by-table.md

 ---
 Name: TemporaryTableBatchByTable
-LastMod: 2023-03-01
+LastMod: 2025-06-24
 ---

 # TemporaryTableBatchByTable

 ## Description

-Gets or sets the number of batches a temporary table can contain.
+Gets or sets the number of batches that a temporary table can contain.
 This option may create multiple temporary tables when the number of batches to execute exceeds the limit specified.

 ```csharp